“Woe to them! For they have gone in the way of Cain, have run greedily in the error of Balaam for profit, and perished in the rebellion of Korah.”

 Religion without faith in God’s way of salvation is apostasy.

 The way of Cain is the way of the self, of pride, and of human works.
 Religion that tries to establish its own righteousness rather than accept the free gift of righteousness from God by the death of Christ is apostasy.
 Whether or not we like God’s way of salvation is irrelevant.
 The Bible teaches that man is totally depraved and completely incapable of saving himself.
-Insistence on human works leads to rejection of God’s grace.
+Insistence on human works leads to the rejection of God’s grace.

 Brethren, my heart’s desire and prayer to God for Israel is that they may be saved.
 For I bear them witness that they have a zeal for God, but not according to knowledge.
 For they being ignorant of God’s righteousness, and seeking to establish their own righteousness, have not submitted to the righteousness of God.
 For Christ is the end of the law for righteousness to everyone who believes.
 Ro 10:1-4